 Step 3: Prepare the Smoker

-Step 4: Smoking the Jalapeños
+Step 4: Smoke the Jalapenos

-The jalapenos will start to dry and turn black and become leathery when smoked.
-The chipotles are done when they are completely dried when they are brittle, very lightweight and a rich dark color.
+The jalapenos will start to dry, turn black, and become leathery when smoked.
+The chipotles are done smoking when they are completely dry, brittle, very lightweight, and have a rich deep brownish-burgundy color.

-We smoked these very small jalapeños for about 14 hours.
+We smoked these very small jalapenos for about 14 hours.

 Run Out of Time?
 Don’t worry!

-A word of caution, finishing the chipotles off inside the oven may make your house smell a little smokey, so don’t say we didn’t warn you.
+Finishing the chipotles off inside the oven may make your house smell a little smokey, so don’t say we didn’t warn you.

-It’s important to know that smoked chipotles still have some moisture content even though they have been dried, but smoked chipotles have an indefinite shelf life if stored properly.
+It’s important to know that smoked chipotles still have some moisture content even though they have been dried, but they have an indefinite shelf life if stored properly.
 It’s hard to say how long they will remain fresh.
 Usually, dried chilies can remain fresh for up to 100 to almost 200 days before they start to lose their flavor, but there is no guarantee.

-Using Chipotle Peppers
+Uses For Chipotle Peppers

-My personal favorite way to use chipotles is to rehydrate chipotles by placing them in very warm water for thirty minutes to one hour.
-This makes them easier to cut up and add them to your favorite recipes easier.
+My favorite way to use chipotles is to rehydrate them by placing them in very warm water for thirty minutes to one hour.
+This makes cutting up and adding them to your favorite recipes easier.

-We hope this step-by-step guide to smoking chipotle peppers allows you to preserve your jalapeño harvest and gives you a great way to add new flavor to your dishes.
+We hope this guide to making chipotle peppers allows you to preserve your jalapeno harvest and gives you a great way to add new flavor to your dishes.

 What will you use chipotles for?
 Comment below!

-How To Smoke Chipotle Peppers
+How To Make Chipotle Peppers

 - Ripe Jalapenos As many that will fit your smoker.